Security-Onion-Solutions/securityonion-docs/playbook.rst

 Misc Notes
 ----------

-Every 5 minutes, ``so-playbook-sync`` runs.
-This script queries Playbook for all active plays, and then checks to make sure that there is an :ref:`elastalert` config and :ref:`hive` case template for each play.
+``so-playbook-sync`` runs every 5 minutes.
+This script queries Playbook for all active plays and then checks to make sure that there is an :ref:`elastalert` config and :ref:`hive` case template for each play.
 It also runs through the same process for inactive plays.

 There is currently a bug when it comes to disabling plays.
 If you disable plays in the web interface but they continue to run, you may need to manually delete the yaml files in ``/opt/so/rules/elastalert/playbook/``.
 Then restart ElastAlert as follows: